mmomtchev/documentation-polyglot/README.md

 The project should already be usable.

-It uses *dumb* parsing without an AST extracting blindly extracting JSDoc-compliant comment blocks.
+It uses *dumb* parsing without an AST blindly extracting JSDoc-compliant comment blocks.

 I intend to add extensible helpers allowing to extract some (*C++ is notoriously difficult to parse and this aims to be an universal extractor anyways*) information from the C++ code.